Chart Color Schemes

 Taigum shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-In Taigum trail region, 28.4% of residents aged 15 years and above hold university degrees, compared to the SA4 regional average of 33.8%.
-This difference suggests potential for educational development and skill enhancement.
-Bachelor degrees are most prevalent at 19.4%, followed by postgraduate qualifications (6.4%) and graduate diplomas (2.6%).
-Vocational credentials are also prominent, with 34.1% of residents aged 15 years and above holding such qualifications, including advanced diplomas (13.7%) and certificates (20.4%).
+In Taigum Trail region, as of the latest available data (2016), 28.4% of residents aged 15 years and over hold university degrees, compared to the SA4 regional average of 33.8%.
+This indicates a potential for educational development and skill enhancement in the area.
+Bachelor degrees are the most common at 19.4%, followed by postgraduate qualifications (6.4%) and graduate diplomas (2.6%).
+Vocational credentials are also prevalent, with 34.1% of residents aged 15 years and over holding such qualifications - advanced diplomas (13.7%) and certificates (20.4%).

 Frequently Asked Questions - Education